netliferesearch/yapp/README.md

-# yapp
+# Y Oslo
-Checkin application for Y conference 2019.
-Yapp!
+Official Y Oslo 2019 conference app.
-Yapp is built on Expo (React Native), Redux, React Navigation and Firebase for data storage.
+Y Oslo is built on Expo (React Native), Redux, React Navigation and Sanity for data fetching.

 # Requirements
 This project is using Expo.
 You need to have an account and download Expo app.
 This project was built on Node v10.